MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/overview.md

 ### Keep selling on the go

-Using the following capabilities, sellers can get information on their day-to-day tasks on the move through the mobile application:
+The Dynamics 365 Sales mobile app lets sellers get information on their day-to-day tasks while on the move.

 | Capability | Description | Reference link |
 |------------|-------------|----------------|